azevedolab/sandres/README.md

     rm mgltools_Linux-x86_64_1.5.7_install
 </I></P>
 <P><B>Step 2.</B> Download Anaconda Installer for Linux (https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh).</P>
-<P>Go to the directory where you have the installer file you downloaded and type the following commands:
+<P>Go to the directory where you have the installer file and type the following commands:

  <I> </I> <I>